 What does The World mean in Friendship?

 Much like the tides that make up seventy percent of our world, friendships have their ups, downs, ebbs, and flows.
-If you are feeling worried about the state of friendship or unsure that it has the strength to last, The World asks you to hold fast to this friend.
+If you are feeling worried about the state of your friendship or ensure that it has the strength to last, The World asks you to hold fast to this friend.

 You are about to come to a high point in your cycle together that will strengthen your bond and make it clear just how much you need one another.

-What does The World Reversed mean in Friendship?
+What does The World Reverse Mean in Friendship?

 Remember that in relationships, we cannot take shortcuts.
 We must learn to understand and accept the various aspects of the people we surround ourselves with.
 Ignoring one thing or another makes it difficult for cycles to progress.